Medical library

 • Treat your pet humanely so that it enjoys the company of people.

-• For example, do not tie your dog on a short rope or chain, as a rigid restriction can make the animal anxious and aggressive.
+• For example, do not tie your dog to a short rope or chain, as a rigid restriction can make the animal anxious and aggressive.

 • Bites often happen because of rough play, because the child does not understand when the animal is overstimulated.
 Do not allow your child to play aggressive games with the dog, such as tug-of-war or wrestling, as this can lead to bites.